Burstall/hedera-SC-lazy-lotto/scripts/interactions/LazyLotto/admin/examples/README.md

 - **Comments**: Fields starting with `_` are ignored (documentation only)
 - **Decimal Handling**:
   - HBAR amounts are in HBAR (automatically converted to tinybars)
-  - FT amounts must be in smallest unit (account for token decimals)
+  - **FT amounts are human-readable** (e.g., "1000" means 1000 tokens)
+  - Script automatically fetches token decimals from mirror node and converts to base units
 - **Validation**: Use `-dry` flag to validate all packages before submitting
 - **Error Handling**: Script continues processing even if individual packages fail